Why Does My Dog Keep Licking Their Paws? Allergy, Irritation, and Stress Signs

 Hearing a rhythmic paw-licking sound at night is not always a reason to panic.
 Dogs may lick their paws briefly as part of normal grooming.
 But if the habit becomes repetitive, if redness or odor appears, or if your dog starts chewing the same paw over and over again, there may be an underlying skin, allergy, pain, or stress-related issue.

 Paw licking is common to a point.
-However, when it becomes persistent, wakes your dog from sleep, or leaves discoloration between the toes, it should not be dismissed as simple cleaning.
-At Anka Veterinary Clinic, we prepared this guide to explain the most common causes, from allergies and irritation to foreign bodies, infection, and behavioral stress.
+However, when it becomes persistent, wakes a dog from sleep, or leaves discoloration between the toes, it should not be dismissed as simple cleaning.
+At Anka Veterinary Clinic, this guide is prepared to explain the most common causes, from allergies and irritation to foreign bodies, infection, and behavioral stress.

 Dogs may lick their paws briefly after meals, after a muddy walk, or before falling asleep.
 That short grooming routine is usually normal.